City of London: Demography

-Ethnicity
+Demographic Breakdown of the City of London (1981–2021)

 Economy

-The City of London vies with New York City's Downtown Manhattan as the financial capital of the world.
+The City of London vies with New York City's Lower Manhattan for the distinction of the world's pre-eminent financial centre.
 The London Stock Exchange (shares and bonds), Lloyd's of London (insurance) and the Bank of England are all based in the city.
 Over 500 banks have offices in the city.
 The Alternative Investment Market, a market for trades in equities of smaller firms, is a recent development.
 In 2009, the City of London accounted for 2.4% of UK GDP.

 London's foreign exchange market has been described by Reuters as 'the crown jewel of London's financial sector'.
 Of the $3.98 trillion daily global turnover, as measured in 2009, trading in London accounted for around $1.85 trillion, or 46.7% of the total.
-The pound sterling, the currency of the United Kingdom, is globally the fourth most traded currency and the third most held reserve currency.
+The pound sterling, the currency of the United Kingdom, is globally the fourth-most traded currency and the fourth most held reserve currency.

-Since 1991 Canary Wharf, a few miles east of the City in Tower Hamlets, has become another centre for London's financial services industry which houses many banks and other institutions formerly located in the Square Mile.
-Although growth has continued in both locations, and there have been relocations in both directions, the corporation has come to realise that its planning policies may have been causing financial firms to choose Canary Wharf as a location.
+Canary Wharf, a few miles east of the City in Tower Hamlets, which houses many banks and other institutions formerly located in the Square Mile, has since 1991 become another centre for London's financial services industry.
+Although growth has continued in both locations, and there have been relocations in both directions, the Corporation has come to realise that its planning policies may have been causing financial firms to choose Canary Wharf as a location.

-In 2022 12.3% of City of London residents have been granted non domicile status to avoid paying tax in the UK.
+In 2022, 12.3% of City of London residents had been granted non-domicile status in order to avoid their paying tax in the UK.

 Headquarters

 Many major global companies have their headquarters in the city, including Aviva, BT Group, Lloyds Banking Group, Quilter, Prudential, Schroders, Standard Chartered, and Unilever.

-A number of the world's largest law firms are headquartered in the city, including four of the "Magic Circle" law firms (Allen & Overy, Freshfields Bruckhaus Deringer, Linklaters and Slaughter & May), as well as other firms such as Ashurst LLP, DLA Piper, Eversheds Sutherland, Herbert Smith Freehills and Hogan Lovells.
+A number of the world's largest law firms are headquartered in the city, including four of the Magic Circle law firms (Allen & Overy, Freshfields Bruckhaus Deringer, Linklaters and Slaughter & May), as well as other firms such as Ashurst, DLA Piper, Eversheds Sutherland, Herbert Smith Freehills and Hogan Lovells.